IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 If you need the "Direct sampling" mode, the "**Device string**" field is given to the following form: "**rtl=0,direct_samp=2**" (without the quotes).
 If the mode "Direct sampling" is not needed, leave the "**Device string**" field in the form: "**rtl=0**" (without the quotes).
 The parameter "rtl" shows the id of the used SDR receiver, if you use several receivers, this parameter can have a value different from the one specified in the example.

-The value of **"Input rate"** is set to a value **1800000, 1920000 or 2400000** (it's better to choose a larger value - 2400000, however, if you have problems in work or performance troubles, set a lower value - 1800000);
+The value of **"Input rate"** is set to a value of **2400000**;
 The value of **"Decimation"** is set to a value of **16**;
-The last two parameters can be set in their own way, but the settings shown above allow you to simultaneously display a bandwidth of 100 kHz - 150 kHz, which is more convenient for me.
+The last two parameters can be set in their own way, but the settings shown above allow you to simultaneously display a bandwidth of 150 kHz, which is more convenient for me.

 If using SDR receiver [RTL-SDR.COM V3], **do not try to set the value of the "Input rate" parameter more than 2400000**, if this parameter is exceeded, stable operation of the SDR receiver is not guaranteed.